ashleybaxter/iamashley/_posts/2017-02-14-what-channels-drive-the-best-quote-conversions.markdown

 If something goes wrong, the reality of freelancing is that there's nobody to hold accountable. __You are your business.__ If a client's unhappy, it's you they'll be pointing the finger at.
 It's a lot of responsibility on one person's shoulder, which is why I think freelancers should protect themselves.

 While this tool hasn't driven as much traffic as I'd have liked (partly down to my poor marketing effort), the leads it has sent have been high quality and converted to quotes.
-It's Jack's 4th best channel for conversions.
+It's With Jack's 4th best channel for conversions.

 Investing in building tools like this—which are useful to my audience—makes more sense than throwing money away on ads. <a href="https://producthabits.com/why-your-saas-business-needs-free-tools/">Even Hiten Shah says so</a>.